Cadastre administers the Tax on Real Property (TRP) system of property taxation and maintains the Cadastre Register of Property Ownership.

 Tax on Real Property, or TRP, came into effect on the 1st January 2008, replacing the Tax on Rateable Value, or TRV, system of 1947.

 How is property measured for TRP?

 - Units of Measurement.
-One TRP unit = 1 square metre of built property or One TRP unit = 50 square metres of land.
+1 square metre of built property or 50 square metres of land = 1 TRP unit

 - Vergées and Perches.
 When Guernsey adopted the metric system in 1965 it was decided the traditional Norman measurements of Vergées and Perches of area would remain legally valid.
-Although this is no longer the case and the current Tax on Real Property (TRP) method utilises the metric system to measure built property and land, Cadastre still maintain a record of the equivalent Norman measurements of Vergées and Perches.
+Tax on Real Property (TRP) utilises the metric system to measure built property and land but Cadastre still maintain a record of the equivalent Norman measurements in Vergées and Perches.